brianhigh/test-net/README.md

 # test-net

-A PowerShell script to test network connectivity on a Windows computer.
+A PowerShell script to test basic network connectivity on a Windows computer.

 ## Usage